 Featuring never-before-seen footage, this documentary delivers a startling new look at the Peoples Temple, headed by preacher Jim Jones who, in 1978, led more than 900 members to Guyana, where he orchestrated a mass suicide via tainted punch.

 Reverend Jim Jones, the priest of an independent church in the South American country Guyana, orders his followers to commit suicide.
 But not all of them follow him blindly and begin to think on their own.

-Based upon the true story of Jim Jones, a self-proclaimed prophet.
+Based upon the true story of Reverend Jim Jones, a self-proclaimed prophet who founded the Peoples Temple.
 In the 1960s, he began as an idealist helping minorities and working against racism.
-Later, after increased power and attention, Jim Jones became focused on his belief in nuclear holocaust.
-He had a loyal following of about 1000 people, who had donated their entire life savings to him to join his commune.
-When possible illegal activities came to the attention of the authorities, they started to investigate.
-Rather that faces the charges, Jim Jones committed suicide, and convinced virtually all of his followers to do the same.
+After a move to San Francisco and increased power and attention, Jim Jones became focused on his belief in nuclear holocaust.
+He had a loyal following of over 1000 people, who had donated their entire life savings to him and to join his commune, before moving them to Guyana.
+When possible illegal activities came to the attention of the authorities, and once notified that some individuals are being held against their will, they began to investigate.
+Rather that face the charges against him, Jim Jones committed suicide, and convinced virtually most of his followers to do the same.
 Written by

 Brian W Martz <B.Martz@Genie.com>

 The dialogue used in the mass suicide/murder scene near the end of the film was taken almost word-for-word from an audiocassette found in a portable tape recorder under Jim Jones' chair.
 The tape recorder had weak batteries and was running at a much slower than normal speed, allowing the entire event to be recorded.
 See more »